Current Electricity

 Question 49 of 117

-50. Mention the law of components that are connected in series in an electric circuit?
+50. Mention the Law of components which are connected in parallel?

 Question 50 of 117